Outranking Your Competition

 This can get skewed by other factors on this list, which is why it’s up top.
 CJ’s Professional Services can still out-rank the other two if there are a lot of additional citations, pages, links, and references to them having high-quality carpet cleaning services, for instance.

 Google has confirmed that reviews affect ranking, at least in the Google maps listing, the Google maps pack, and with Google business profiles.
 A greater number of reviews is better than a lesser number of reviews.
-Also, a higher average rating for reviews is better than a lower rating.
+Also, a higher average rating for reviews is better than a lower rating for outranking the competition.
 This extends in balance, so a business with hundreds of 2-3-star reviews will do worse than a business with only dozens of reviews, but in the 4–5-star range.

-One of the best ways to get ahead in local SEO, especially on Google, is to encourage people to leave positive reviews of your business anywhere they can.
-It’s especially important for those reviews to be left on Google itself, however.
+One of the best ways for outranking the competition and getting ahead in local SEO, especially on Google, is to encourage people to leave positive reviews of your business anywhere they can.
+It’s especially important for those local reviews to be left on Google itself, however.
 This is why we offer a review building service, after all.

 3: Their Technical SEO is Better